MP Estate Planning UK

 Key factors contributing to delays include:

 Probate involves various costs, including court fees and potentially inheritance tax.
-These expenses can significantly reduce the value of the estate.
+If the estate requires professional administration by a solicitor, their fees can be significant.
+These expenses reduce the value of what your beneficiaries receive.

 Privacy Concerns and Public Records